 - Protect your property from further damage if possible: salvaging undamaged items, weatherproofing windows, etc. can help.

 - Contact your lender if you have a mortgage as you are working through the insurance claim.
 They will usually play a role in the payments to contractors as you rebuild.
+Prepare your credit card company for unusual upcoming expenses or lost cards.

 - Reduce the risk of future disasters as you rebuild by taking advantage of community preparedness programs or a free wildfire assessment from the Chumstick Wildfire Stewardship Coalition.